criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 Headset Radios ($150 per pair)– These two way radios fit neatly over the subjects head so you can share communications over 1 mile in distance; useful in the day and age of crappy and expensive cell phones.

 Laptop (Depends on quality) – This incredibly useful item allows the GB to cross reference notes, names, and words with all sorts of tomes, books, and references the GB has access to on CD.
 This allows him to research on the go, as a side note this item has a 2 hour battery life.
 Extra batteries can be bought at $100 per battery.
 Characters may purchase a Poor, Average, or Excellent laptop.
 A Poor laptop costs $900, the Average is $1500, and the Excellent goes for $3000.
 The exact features on each laptop are subject to the storyteller’s judgment.
 While using a laptop, the time it takes for Research and Data Searching is halved.
-A Cheep laptop gives a +1 bonus dice, Average gives a +2, and Excellent gives a +4 to all Research Rolls while using the lap top.
+A cheap laptop gives a +1 bonus dice, Average gives a +2, and Excellent gives a +4 to all Research Rolls while using the laptop.
 However, the character must possess a Research skill to benefit from the bonus dice.

-Boom Microphone ($200) – This large movie style microphone allows the user to record incredibly faint sounds, as well ghosts sometimes can be picked up speak and moving on tapes.
+Boom Microphone ($200) – This large movie style microphone allows the user to record incredibly faint sounds, including any nearby ghosts.
+Ghosts sometimes can be picked up speak and moving on tapes.
 The users can hook up a pair of earphones to the microphone and hear what its recording.
 Meaning they MAY hear the ghosts being recorded, however this is rare, most of the time ghosts can only be heard on the tape.

 Battery Operated Handheld Voice Recorder ($50) – Small device allows you to record conversations or notes to oneself.
 It will catch sounds up to 30 ft away.
 If a boom mic is attached, it increases to a 100 ft range.
 The battery has a life of 10 hours.